Our guide to Payroll in Greece

 National Service

-Greek males between the ages of 19 and 45 are required by Greek law to perform military service for at least nine months.
-This applies to any individual whom the Greek authorities consider to be Greek, regardless of whether or not the individual considers himself Greek, has a foreign citizenship and passport, or was born or lives outside of Greece.
+Greek males between the ages of 19 and 45 are required by law to complete compulsory military service of at least nine months.
+This obligation applies regardless of residence or citizenship status.
+Employers are not required to pay salary during military service.

 4. Taxation & Social Security